Shnatsel/libdiffuzz/README.md

 Also, if you go down the "just MSAN" road, you might as well RIIR and/or write it as a Rust-specific allocator, now that the relevant traits are stabilized.
 Rust-specific allocator sure is going to be more ergonomic, but I'd much rather fix MSAN.

+There seems to be a memory leak in this library somewhere, which makes it unusable for persistent fuzzers such as honggfuzz.
+It's likely somewhere in libdislocator part (canaries around allocated memory?), reinforcing the theme of decoupling this from libdislocator.

 Also, I should either upstream this into AFL at some point or, failing that, hand this over to @rust-fuzz folks.

 ## Trophy case